-Black Muslim communities constitute about 10% of British Muslim communities according to the 2011 census, and they face real issues of racism and Islamophobia, both within Muslim communities as well as the general society.
+Black Muslim communities constitute about 10% of British Muslim communities according to the 2011 census, and they face a combination of of racism and Islamophobia, both within Muslim communities and in wider society.

 The symposium brought together academics, scholars and community leaders to discuss important issues around the way Black Muslims are perceived and treated.
 It included discussions on issues such as; Black Muslims and their role in Institutions and Communities, Black Muslims – Identity Formation, The role of Muslim women in African and Afro-Caribbean Communities.

 The afternoon session included inspirational short talks, spoken words and poetry presentation, African and Afro-Caribbean fashion exhibition, as well as short presentations on selected African and Afro-Caribbean led Mosques and Muslim organisations in Britain today.

 Everyday Muslims, a heritage and historical documentation initiative, featured some of their special collections on Black Muslims culture and heritage in an exhibition at the event.

 Keep up to date with this project and others by the MCB!